AndreasY12/SudokuAndroid/README.md

 ## 📜 License

-This project is licensed under the [MIT License](LICENSE). 📝
+This project is licensed under the [MIT License]. 📝

 ---

 ## 🌟 Show Your Support

 If you like this project, please consider giving it a ⭐️ on GitHub!
-Every star helps us grow and improve. 💖
+Every star helps grow and improve. 💖

 ---